sdesilva26/docker-spark/README.md

 networking, moves to setting up a Spark cluster on a local machine, and then finally combining the two locally and in a distrbuted fashion.

 ***
-## Apache Spark Tuning
+## Apache Spark
-The APACHESPARKTUNING.md explains the main terms involved in a Spark cluster such as worker node, master node, executor, parallelism, etc. The second section of this file describes some rough rules to use when setting the parameters of your cluster to get optimal performance with some demonstrations.
+The APACHESPARKTUNING.md explains the main terms involved in a Spark cluster such as worker node, master node, executor, task, job, etc. The second section of this file describes some rough rules to use when setting the parameters of your cluster to get optimal performance with some demonstrations.
 ***
 ## Examples
 The examples/ directory contains some example python scripts and jupyter notebooks for demonstrating various aspects of